 Each logical screen looks and functions like an independent terminal with its own file identification line, command line, and message line.
-For more information about multiple logical screens, see the z/VM: XEDIT Command and Macro Reference.
+For more information about multiple logical screens, see z/VM: XEDIT Commands and Macros Reference.

 Figure 29.
 Editing Files in the Ring